-He always dreamed of being a writer, so quit his job three times.
-It was Robin's daughters who encouraged him to start writing for children after the family moved from London back to Robin's homeland.
+Robin, who lives in Dunbartonshire, worked as a sports journalist for the BBC and ITV, but always dreamed of being a writer.
+It was his daughters who encouraged him to start writing for children after the family moved from London back to Scotland.
 Robin's fascination with Russian history and Peter the Great's real-life Circus of Curiosities inspired him to write his critically acclaimed debut children's novel The Tzar's Curious Runaways.

 You can follow Robin @RobinScottEllio

 Three teenagers, Otto, Karl and Ilse, have found each other in the ravaged and divided city of Berlin; the city is under siege by the Russians, and American pilots are bringing in much-needed supplies.
 Otto has a dream; to fly to America and to train as a pilot, and he sees a way to help make his dream come true, but at what cost?

 Review: "Robin Scott-Elliot is a master historical storyteller, and his writing gets better and better.
 This story is a nail biting, edge-of-the-seat adventure."

 Sweet Skies is an inspiring story about friendship, loss and survival in a ruined city.
 Author Robin Scott-Elliot tells ReadingZone how his love of history, his family's links with Berlin, and a story about a kindly American pilot, helped inspire him to write it.